WELCOME TO LAKE LINDEN, MICHIGAN!

 Monday, Tuesday, Thursday and Friday from 8am - 4pm.
 Closed on Wednesdays

-PAY YOUR VILLAGE BILLS ONLINE!
-Water bills only.
+PAY YOUR VILLAGE WATER BILLS ONLINE!

 |